PavolUlicny/Local-AI-Agent/README.md

 - Graceful handling of missing Ollama model (`ollama pull <model>` hint logged).
 - Detects context length / token window errors (string pattern matching).
 On detection, halves `num_ctx` and recomputes `num_predict` (bounded ≥ 2048 / ≥ 512) then rebuilds chains; capped by `MAX_REBUILD_RETRIES` per stage.
+- Automatic recovery from context length errors (progressively halves `num_ctx`; `num_predict` is reduced to ≤ half of the new context, never below 512, rather than always halving).
 - Retries / exponential backoff for DuckDuckGo (rate limit or transient failures) with jitter.
-- Fallback paths: failing seed→use original query; failing planning→skip suggestions; failing relevance→drop result.
+- Fallback paths: failing seed → use original query; failing planning → skip suggestions; failing relevance → drop result.
 - All LLM classifier outputs are normalized and regex-validated.
 On malformed output, defaults are stage-specific:
   - Search decision → defaults to SEARCH (expansive)
   - Query filter → defaults to NO (conservative)